WLCG-AuthZ-WG/common-jwt-profile/profile.md

 *   If not explicitly included, the non-parametric `wlcg.groups` scope is implicitly added at the end of the requested scopes list whenever any group scopes are included.
 If no `wlcg.groups` scopes are included then it will not be added, to allow for cases where a client is only interested in capabilities.
 *   The returned `wlcg.groups` claim will not contain duplicates

-If an entity is not entitled to a group, the scope requested may be ignored by the server and the corresponding token may not have the corresponding claims; in this case, section 3.3 of RFC 6749 requires the token issuer to inform the client.
-A server may also return an error during the authorization request.
-Client software implementations should always verify the scopes present in the returned token.
+If an entity is not entitled to a group, an access_denied error as defined in section 4.1.2.1 of RFC 6749 MUST be returned.

 **Examples:**